 Premier League Outright Odds

-This market is all about the title winner, and can be taken at any time throughout the season.
-The 2018/19 favourite was Manchester City (-200) while Liverpool were at +400.
+This market is all about the title winner and can be taken at any time throughout the season.
+The 2018/19 favourite was Manchester City (-200) while Liverpool was at +400.

 Premier League Moneyline odds